JohnTerragnoli/ECE382_Lab07/README.md

 DMM to ground and each of the three different sensors.
 Placed objects certain distances away from the sensor to watch the voltage rise when it got closer to a wall.
 This worked for all three sensors.

 ##3 ADC10 subsystem
 This will be setup by wiring the sensors as three different inputs to the MSP430 via the ADC10 (analog to digital converter).
 This is a type of chip inside the actual MSP430.
-Registers to use:
+To start off, [Dr. Coulston's code](http://ecse.bd.psu.edu/cmpen352/lecture/code/lec36.c) will be used.
+This code is only built for one sensor.
+It will be altered appropriately to account for all three sensors on my robot.
+Major registers to use to interact with the MSP430 and the sensor:
+ADC10CTL0// Turn off ADC subsystem
+ADC10CTL1// Channel 4, ADC10CLK/4
+ADC10AE0// Make P1.4 analog input for the sensor
+Their functions are described in the comments of the code included above.